Home

 Individual cloves of garlic go well with a mixed roasted vegetable side dish.

-Peel and prepare a mixture of potatoes, carrots, squash, sweet potato, courgette and onion - scatter the cloves of garlic through the mixture.
+Peel and prepare a mixture of potatoes, carrots, squash, sweet potato, courgette and onion and put into a roasting tin - scatter the cloves of garlic through the mixture.

 Drizzle with olive oil and give the vegetables a stir round.